AutomationML/AMLEngine2.1/Documentation/Aml.Engine.Xml.Extensions/XmlCAEXSchema/README.md

 XmlCAEXSchema Class
 ===================
-AutomationML 2.1 APIClass, defining extension methods, related to the interpretation of the Schema version of a CAEX file.
+Class, defining extension methods, related to the interpretation of the Schema version of a CAEX file.

 Inheritance Hierarchy